morganthomas/winning-arguments/winning-arguments.md

 Consider, again, winning at life.
 Whether somebody is winning at life can only be said relative to some frame of evaluation.

 For example, consider a person who amassed great wealth through ethically dubious yet legal means.
-From a straightforwardly capitalist point of view, we might say they were winning at life, because they are amassing wealth in the free market.
-From a Christian point of view, we might say they were not winning at life.
+From a straightforwardly capitalist point of view, one might say they were winning at life, because they are amassing wealth in the free market.
+From a Christian point of view, one might say they were not winning at life.
 This Christian judgment can be based on the belief that life is a game where the object is to seek the way of Christ, which the wealthy person in our example is not doing.
 These two frames of evaluation, capitalism and Christianity, provide two very different perspectives on whether the person of the example is winning at life.

 Consider, as a further example, somebody who lived an impoverised life in a rural region of the world where they farmed, gained religious education, gained training as a warrior, and died young in combat.
 From some frames of evaluation, one could say this person had an underprivileged and ultimately oppressed life where their future as an individual was subjugated to the nonsensical needs of a national war machine.
 From some other frames of evaluation, one could say that this person led a virtuous and spiritual life which culminated in the honor of dying in a fight for that which is sacred.
 Again, each of these narratives provides very different conclusions as to whether this person is winning at life.

 For any life you can describe, you can imagine multiple frames of evaluation which provide different conclusions about whether the liver of that life was winning.
 This is to say that facts alone are not sufficient to determine a judgment of winning at life or not winning at life.
-One also needs some additional ingredient, what we are generically calling a "frame of evaluation."
+One also needs some additional ingredient, what I am generically calling a "frame of evaluation."

 Winning at life, in this respect, is unlike winning at most games, in that fair observers will frequently disagree about whether somebody is winning at life, whereas for most games, fair observers will almost always agree about who the winner of the game is and whether there is a winner.
 This disanalogy is an interesting conceptual disconnect that seems worth working out, to see what can be learned.

-The disanalogy reminds us of a question we asked a ways back and still haven't answered: is (human) life a game?
+The disanalogy reminds us of a question I asked a ways back and still haven't answered: is (human) life a game?

 Life is like a game in some ways.
 In life one must follow rules.
 In life there is winning and losing.
 Life is unlike typical games in that there is no privileged, official frame of evaluation for judging winning and losing at life.